 Due to Covid 19 and the resulting change to working practices, we are currently researching a new autumn date to host the 2020 Summer School on Collaborative Arts and Cultural Diversity.
-We will update you with the new date as soon as possible and adjust the callout and receipt of proposals accordingly.
+We are currently not accepting applications.
+We will announce a new date and application deadline shortly.

 About the Summer School on Cultural Diversity and Collaborative Practice

 In our consideration of “Cutural Diversity”, we recognise the benefits that many different cultures bring to our society.
 What might ‘cultural diversity’ mean in practice: in people’s intimate lives, in neighbourhoods and within communities of place and interest?

 How might ‘cultural diversity’ form an intrinsic part of the artistic, socially engaged process and act as a powerful driver for social change?
 A key aim of the AIC Scheme summer school is to create a peer-to-peer space in which to explore the concept of ‘cultural diversity’ and its various applications through the lens of the AIC Scheme which has resulted in rich cultural ecosystems and cross-sector methodologies.

 The summer school is interdisciplinary both in curriculum and composition of participants, presenters and facilitators.
 The summer school takes the form of a five-day residential learning space, enabling a ‘think and do’ collaborative approach, utilizing creative workshops, critical and comparative case studies, one-to-one mentoring, international guest speakers including curators, policymakers and activists.